 Kidneys do all these complex works in your body.
 Kidney problems can occur to anyone irrespective of their age or gender.
 There are numerous reasons for kidney problems.
 In this article, we will specifically look into problems that are more prominent in kids.

 Is salt the main reason behind kidney problems?

 Healthy foods with an optimum level of salt and regular exercises will help to maintain normal blood pressure.
-On the contrary, consuming high quantities of salty foods will increase the blood pressure and can lead severe problems in kidneys.
+On the contrary, consuming high quantities of salty foods will increase blood pressure and can lead to severe problems in kidneys.
 Institute of Medicine advice children to consume only around 2300mg of sodium per day.

 Does Water Play a Major Role in Keeping the Kidneys Healthy?

 To stay healthy, we need to drink enough water every single day.
 At the least, children should consume around 2 liters of water.
 Drinking enough water will make the job easier for kidneys to flush out the toxins.
 Additionally, it will reduce the chances of future kidney problems.
 People with kidney stones must drink 2 to 3 liters of water per day, this will stop the further formation of kidney stones.

 Urinating is as much important as drinking water